chenle02/Simulation_Braching_Brownian_Motions/README.md

 script offers functionalities to simulate the motion, plot the paths, export the data, and generate an animation of the process.

+* Currently, all paths will update every 100 steps.
+More flexibility will be added in the future.
+* At each 100 steps, each path will branch to two or die with the prescribed probability.

 ## Requirements
 - Python 3
 - NumPy